-We are so excited with the new events that Bridging Digital partners are organising!
+We are so excited about the news from Bridging Digital partner, Fablevision in Scotland!

-The project, headed in Scotland by Liz Gardiner, Fablevision, is collaborating with Trent Kim, director, New Media Arts, University of the West of Scotland, to explore how artist-led learning can use digital techniques as a catalyst for helping communities adapt to and author change.
+Liz Gardiner, Fablevision, is currently researching this community led project to observe how artist-led learning can use digital techniques as a catalyst for helping communities adapt to social, economic and environmental ‘shocks’ like the loss of their traditional fishing industry, and author change.

-In the Dunure example, StudioFV, filmed the work of UWS students in re-purposing the romantic and somewhat desolate coastal ruin of Dunure castle as a canvas on which to project the village’s long and varied history.
+As part of this research, StudioFV was invited to film the live showcase in re-purposing the romantic and somewhat desolate coastal ruin of Dunure castle as a canvas on which to project the village’s long and varied history.

-Home to Scotland’s oldest lighthouse, with a once thriving fishing industry; a place of sea-inspired folkloric tales; the blood feuds of the Kennedy clan; connections with Mary Queen of Scots and Charles Rennie Mackintosh and Margaret Macdonald; the village is now looking at ways in which it can incorporate all this into a new and sustainable future centred on the tourist potential of the area.
+Home to Scotland’s oldest lighthouse, with a once thriving fishing industry; a place of sea-inspired folkloric tales – the blood feuds of the Kennedy clan; connections with Mary Queen of Scots, Charles Rennie Mackintosh and Margaret Macdonald – the village is now looking at ways in which it can incorporate all this into a new and sustainable future.
+With abundant resources in the glorious landscape, seascape, built heritage and oral histories, that new future looks set to be centred on the tourist potential of the area.

 The nub of the matter is re-imaging: what do you do when you no longer do what you did?